In This Article

 - Creates additional space

-- Useful addition to a narrow kitchen
+- Especially suitable in a narrow kitchen

 - Since it juts out of a wall, it can restrict access to corner storage